freeradical13/freeradical13.github.io/index.md

 ## Cancer

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
-If a tumor has the ability to spread to another part of the body, then it's called a [cancer][] (or malignant tumor).
-If a cancer does spread to another part of the body, then it has [metastasized][].
+If a tumor has cells with significant genetic changes that enables tumor cells to invade and disrupt functions of one or more organs (e.g. abnormal metabolism, unusual numbers of chromosomes, etc.), then it's called a [cancer][] (or malignant tumor).
+If a cancer spreads to another part of the body, then it has [metastasized][].
 If a tumor does not spread, it's called a [benign tumor][].
 An example of a common benign tumor is a [mole][mole tumor].
 Some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.

 A [proto-oncogene][] is a gene that has the potential to cause cancer through mutation or over-expression.
 Once a proto-oncogene leads to cancer, it becomes an [oncogene][].